emmanuelparadis/New-code-for-VCF/README.md

 # New code for reading VCF files

+**UPDATE**: all code has now been included in [pegas](https://github.com/emmanuelparadis/pegas).

-These files provide new code to handle VCF files.
+These functions provide new tools to handle VCF files.
 The new user-level functions are:

 - `VCFheader` extracts the header of a VCF file as a single character string (can be printed in a more friendly way with `cat`).

 - `VCFlabels` extracts the labels of the individuals.

-- `VCFlociinfo` extracts the information of the loci, by default all nine fields (CHROM, POS, ID, REF, ALT, QUAL, FILTER, INFO, FORMAT) are read.
+- `VCFloci` extracts the information of the loci, by default all nine fields (CHROM, POS, ID, REF, ALT, QUAL, FILTER, INFO, FORMAT) are read.
 This returns an object of class "VCFinfo" with a `print` method.

 - `is.snp` tests whether a locus is a SNP (this is now a generic function).

 - `rangePOS` selects loci within a given range of POSition using an object of class "VCFinfo".

 - `selectQUAL` selects loci above a given QUALity using an object of class "VCFinfo".

+- `getINFO` extracts specific information from the INFO field (by default "DP").

 The function `read.vcf` (already in pegas) has been rewritten with a new interface: